Without Blood

 Without Blood is a 2024 war drama film written, coproduced, and directed by Angelina Jolie and based on Alessandro Baricco's book of the same name.
 It stars Salma Hayek, Demián Bichir, and Juan Minujín.

-The film premiered in the Special Presentations section at the 2024 Toronto International Film Festival on September 8, 2024, and was released in Italy on April 10, 2025.
+The film premiered in the Special Presentations section at the 2024 Toronto International Film Festival on September 8, 2024, was released in Italy on April 10, 2025, and was released in the United States on September 18, 2026.